-Morris, GP, Clark, IA, Zinn, R & Vissel, B 2013, 'Microglia: A new frontier for synaptic plasticity, learning and memory, and neurodegenerative disease research', NEUROBIOLOGY OF LEARNING AND MEMORY, vol. 105, pp. 40-53.View/Download from: UTS OPUS or Publisher's site
+Morris, GP, Clark, IA, Zinn, R & Vissel, B 2013, 'Microglia: A new frontier for synaptic plasticity, learning and memory, and neurodegenerative disease research', NEUROBIOLOGY OF LEARNING AND MEMORY, vol. 105, pp. 40-53.View/Download from: Publisher's site

 Recent human trials of treatments for Alzheimer's disease (AD) have been largely unsuccessful, raising the idea that treatment may need to be started earlier in the disease, well before cognitive symptoms appear.
 An early marker of AD pathology is therefore needed and it is debated as to whether amyloid-βAβ? plaque load may serve this purpose.
 We investigated this in the hAPP-J20 AD mouse model by studying disease pathology at 6, 12, 24 and 36 weeks.
 Using robust stereological methods, we found there is no neuron loss in the hippocampal CA3 region at any age.
 However loss of neurons from the hippocampal CA1 region begins as early as 12 weeks of age.
 The extent of neuron loss increases with age, correlating with the number of activated microglia.
 Gliosis was also present, but plateaued during aging.
 Increased hyperactivity and spatial memory deficits occurred at 16 and 24 weeks.
 Meanwhile, the appearance of plaques and oligomeric Aβ were essentially the last pathological changes, with significant changes only observed at 36 weeks of age.
 This is surprising given that the hAPP-J20 AD mouse model is engineered to over-expresses Aβ.
 Our data raises the possibility that plaque load may not be the best marker for early AD and suggests that activated microglia could be a valuable marker to track disease progression.

-Zelikowsky, M, Bissiere, S, Hast, TA, Bennett, RZ, Abdipranoto, A, Vissel, B & Fanselow, MS 2013, 'Prefrontal microcircuit underlies contextual learning after hippocampal loss', PROCEEDINGS OF THE NATIONAL ACADEMY OF SCIENCES OF THE UNITED STATES OF AMERICA, vol. 110, no. 24, pp. 9938-9943.View/Download from: UTS OPUS or Publisher's site
+Zelikowsky, M, Bissiere, S, Hast, TA, Bennett, RZ, Abdipranoto, A, Vissel, B & Fanselow, MS 2013, 'Prefrontal microcircuit underlies contextual learning after hippocampal loss', PROCEEDINGS OF THE NATIONAL ACADEMY OF SCIENCES OF THE UNITED STATES OF AMERICA, vol. 110, no. 24, pp. 9938-9943.View/Download from: Publisher's site

-McRoberts, JA, Ennes, HS, Marvizon, JCG, Fanselow, MS, Mayer, EA & Vissel, B 2011, 'SELECTIVE KNOCKDOWN OF NMDA RECEPTORS IN PRIMARY AFFERENT NEURONS DECREASES PAIN DURING PHASE 2 OF THE FORMALIN TEST', NEUROSCIENCE, vol. 172, pp. 474-482.View/Download from: UTS OPUS or Publisher's site
+McRoberts, JA, Ennes, HS, Marvizon, JCG, Fanselow, MS, Mayer, EA & Vissel, B 2011, 'SELECTIVE KNOCKDOWN OF NMDA RECEPTORS IN PRIMARY AFFERENT NEURONS DECREASES PAIN DURING PHASE 2 OF THE FORMALIN TEST', NEUROSCIENCE, vol. 172, pp. 474-482.View/Download from: Publisher's site

-Wiltgen, BJ, Royle, GA, Gray, EE, Abdipranoto, A, Thangthaeng, N, Jacobs, N, Saab, F, Tonegawa, S, Heinemann, SF, O'Dell, TJ, Fanselow, MS & Vissel, B 2010, 'A Role for Calcium-Permeable AMPA Receptors in Synaptic Plasticity and Learning', PLOS ONE, vol. 5, no. 9.View/Download from: UTS OPUS or Publisher's site
+Wiltgen, BJ, Royle, GA, Gray, EE, Abdipranoto, A, Thangthaeng, N, Jacobs, N, Saab, F, Tonegawa, S, Heinemann, SF, O'Dell, TJ, Fanselow, MS & Vissel, B 2010, 'A Role for Calcium-Permeable AMPA Receptors in Synaptic Plasticity and Learning', PLOS ONE, vol. 5, no. 9.View/Download from: Publisher's site

 Daniel, JA, Galbraith, S, Iacovitti, L, Abdipranoto, A & Vissel, B 2009, 'Functional Heterogeneity at Dopamine Release Sites', JOURNAL OF NEUROSCIENCE, vol. 29, no. 46, pp. 14670-14680.View/Download from: Publisher's site